puppetlabs/rubocop-i18n/README.md

 ### GetText/DecorateFunctionMessage
 This cop looks for any raise / fail functions and checks the user visible message is using gettext decoration with the _() function.
 This cop will make sure the message is decorated as well as checking that the formatting of the message is compliant according to the follow rules.
+This cop supports autocorrecting of [Simple decoration of a message](#Simple-decoration-of-a-message).
+See the rubocop documentation on how to run autocorrect.

 #### Simple decoration of a message
 All simple message strings for should be decorated thusly.